Big room house

 Big room house or simply big room is a fusion subgenre of house music (notably progressive house and electro house) that gained popularity in the early 2010s.
-Characterized by its simple instrumentation yet complex structure, big room house soon revolutionized the EDM scene into multiple subgenres that we know today.

 Although the term "big room" started appearing in news articles circa 2007, the current state of this subgenre emerged around 2010—12 and was popularized by songs such as "Epic" and "Cannonball".
-From 2013 on, artists like Martin Garrix, KSHMR, Dimitri Vegas & Like Mike, Hardwell, Nicky Romero, Afrojack, and R3HAB began experimenting with this sound in their compositions.
+From 2013 on, artists like Martin Garrix, KSHMR, Dimitri Vegas & Like Mike, Hardwell, Blasterjaxx, W&W, R3HAB and others began experimenting with this sound in their compositions.

-The genre is generally set at a tempo that falls between 126 and 132 bpm.
+The genre is generally set at a tempo that falls between 126 and 132 BPM.
 Songs typically include long buildups followed by an electro-style drop accompanied by the four on the floor kick drums typical of house music.
-Melodies are often simple and minimal, though a trance-inspired supersaw is frequently used.
+Melodies are often simple and minimal, though a Techno-inspired supersaw is frequently used.

 History

-By the fall of 2012, Electronic dance music's popularity had exploded and EDM-only festivals began to pop up all-over the United States with headline bills featuring internationally touring talents like acts like Skrillex, Tiësto, and Armin van Buuren.
-No longer restricted to underground raves and soft-ticketed club nights, electronic dance music continued to grow as festivals for progressive house, dubstep, electro house, trance, and Drum and bass all took place together.
-DJs began to recognize the need to make music suited for the larger venues and arenas they'd begun to play and would play for years to come.
-As mult-genre EDM festivals like Ultra Music Festival, Electric Zoo and HARD Summer and Swedish House Mafia-like arena tours quickly became the norm in all of electronic dance music, DJs began focusing making music specifically to be played in these new 'big', commercially-driven spaces.
-Backlash from other DJs, industry insiders and long-time ravers became predictable as the direct tie-in to commercial viability and music's relative simplistic composition made it an easy target.
+By the fall of 2012, the popularity of Electronic dance music (EDM) had exploded.
+EDM-only festivals began to pop up all over the United States with headline bills featuring internationally touring talents like acts like Skrillex, Tiësto, and Armin van Buuren.
+No longer restricted to underground raves and soft-ticketed club nights, EDM continued to grow as festivals for progressive house, dubstep, electro house, trance, and Drum and bass all took place together.
+DJs began to recognize the need to make music suited for the larger venues and arenas they had begun to play and would play for years to come.
+As multi-genre EDM festivals like Ultra Music Festival, Electric Zoo and HARD Summer and Swedish House Mafia-like arena tours quickly became the norm in all of electronic dance music, DJs began focusing on making music specifically to be played in these new 'big', commercially-driven spaces.
+The backlash from other DJs, industry insiders and long-time ravers became predictable as the direct tie-in to commercial viability and music's relative simplistic composition made it an easy target.
 Unlike trance's richly programmed arpeggios or house music's culturally important samples, big room house didn't have any inborne unique or virtuoso qualities to it; instead much more reliant on the context in which its deployed.

 Though there are numerous classic big room house songs now, "Animals" remains among the most important.
 The song's emergence and subsequent coverage was the first to even make mention of the term "big room" and is responsible for the phenomenon's explosion.

 In 2016, Beatport added the Big Room genre, putting producers such as Deadmau5 and Wolfgang Gartner under the category.